xdit-project/xDiT/docs/developer/adding_models/adding_model_cfg_usp.md

-# Parallelize new models with CFG and sequence parallelism provided by xDiT
+# Parallelize new models with CFG parallelism and USP provided by xDiT

 The following two tutorials provide detailed instructions on how to implement CFG parallelism and USP (Unified Sequence Parallelism) supported by xDiT for a new DiT model: